jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 Most people use a standard shoelace knot (double-slipped reef), but it works loose easily.
-The reef knot's grip seems to rely on its symmetry, and using bights for only half of the knot disrupts that symmetry.
+The reef knot's grip seems to rely on its symmetry, and using bights for only half of the knot breaks that symmetry.
 So use this two-bight version, or just the [classic reef knot with shorter laces][short-shoelaces].
 {:.tangent}